ThePension/StashRoom/IMPLEMENTATION_SUMMARY.md

-# Kite - Full-Stack Implementation Summary
+# StashRoom - Full-Stack Implementation Summary

 ## Project Overview

-**Kite** is a modern, desktop Git client built with Rust (Tauri) + React + TypeScript.
+**StashRoom** is a modern, desktop Git client built with Rust (Tauri) + React + TypeScript.
 It features a three-panel interface for viewing changes, staging hunks/files, and committing.

 ## Tech Stack